aaryanbohra/Traffic-Stops-Data-Analysis/README.md

 # 🚔 Police Traffic Stops Analysis & Dashboard 📊

 A **PySpark-based data pipeline and interactive dashboard** that analyzes racial and temporal patterns in U.S. police traffic stop data.
+Answers Real World question of “Do racial demographics and geographic location affect police stop patterns, such as the time of day when stops occur?
 It cleans and standardizes messy multi-state datasets, aggregates key metrics, and visualizes patterns by race, region, and time of day.

 The dashboard helps uncover potential disparities and trends in policing practices.